Battle of Goose Green: Darwin Hill

 By 10:30 and following the death of Lieutenant Colonel Jones, Major Dair Farrar-Hockley's A Company launched a third attempt to advance.
 However, this effort also faltered.
-The British troops, hindered by dense morning fog as they moved up the slope of Darwin Ridge, were driven back into the gully by fire from surviving elements of the 1st Platoon from 25IR's C Company.
-During the engagement, 2 PARA's mortar teams fired more than 1,000 rounds in support of the assaults, effectively suppressing Argentine fire and contributing significantly to the enemy's casualties, many of which were caused by indirect fire.
+The British troops, hindered by dense morning fog as they moved up the slope of Darwin Ridge, were driven back into the gully by fire from surviving elements of the 1st Platoon from RI 25's C Company.
+During the engagement, 2 PARA's mortar teams fired more than 1,000 rounds in support of the assaults, effectively suppressing in great part Argentine fire and contributing significantly to the enemy's casualties, many of which were caused by shrapnel.

 The Argentines requested close air-support and were expecting a strike by 12 Argentine Air Force Skyhawks and four Dagger fighter-bombers in support of the Darwin Ridge defenders.
 The 12th Regiment's A Company Sergeant-Major, Juan Coelho, spread out white bedsheets in front of the trenches to mark the front line of Argentine troops but was severely wounded in the process.

 On their approach to the islands, a flight of five Skyhawks from the first wave observed the British hospital ship and lost time reporting and investigating the presence of the Red Cross-marked vessel.
 The pilots, flying in poor weather and low on fuel, carried out a hasty bomb run which mistakenly hit Argentine positions.
 The Skyhawks were engaged by Argentine anti-aircraft fire, which damaged the lead aircraft.